ppgorkaPRJ/GrassNext/README.md

 `java -jar GrassNextServer-0.0.1-SNAPSHOT.jar`

+## Database

+A database needs to be created using PostgreSQL.
+The password and login are set by default to "postgres".
+This can be configured based on database requirements through the <a href="./grass-next-app/backend/application.properties" target="_blank">application.properties</a> file.

 # Projects

 The source code of all parts of the application can be found in the <a href="./grass-next-prj" target="_blank">folder</a>.
 It consists of 3 parts: